“One must live as if it would be forever, and as if one might die each moment. Always both at once.”

 This writing circle is for anyone who…

 “Whatever fears I might have carried into Nancy’s circle, her warmth and wisdom dissolved them early on.
-She crafted insightful prompts that led to a deeper opening of my thoughts and feelings in the ongoing conversation of living and dying.
+The prompts and teachings led me to discoveries about how I want to live.
 With grace, Nancy leads the way by making the uncomfortable comfortable.”

 ABOUT NANCY LINNON